Personal Trainer Skills and Qualities to Stand Out

 To be sure you’ve understood things correctly try and ‘put yourself in your customer’s shoes’.
 Known as empathetic intelligence, this helps to truly understand your client, and tailor support, whilst maintaining your own perspective.

-5 – Customer Focused
+5 – Client Focused

 Providing great customer service is vital.
 After all, clients have the option to go elsewhere if the personal training service is lacking.
 On the other hand, deliver awesome service to clients and you tap into an easy source of competitive advantage.

 As fitness professionals it’s important to strike the balance between service and client expectations.
 For instance, a client looking for dietary advice may feel disappointed to discover this isn’t within your remit.
 However, rather than leaving it there, by recommending an amazing dietician in your network you deliver on both service and the trainer-client relationship.

 Understandably, your client should be your only customer (and focus) for the duration of their session.
 But take a glance around the gym and you’ll spot PT’s on their mobile or having a quick chat with a gym member or colleague.
 In reality, staying 100% client focused can be harder than it first seems.

 So how do you deliver a truly top notch service?

 Peter Fader and Sarah Toms offer a deep dive into placing the customer at the heart of the business in The Customer Centricity Playbook.
 Here they state “when someone becomes your customer, they are born to you with their own set of characteristics, categorised by preference, propensity and potential.
 These traits manifest in different ways, and we refer to them collectively as customer goodness.”

 Demonstrating client loyalty helps build supportive goal orientated relationships.